-- 4.21a In the event that an income payment on collateral in a buy/sell-back is due to be paid on a weekend or other non-Business Day, the reinvestment period of the compensatory payment should start on the next Business Day (see paragraph 3.36 above). - 4.212 In the event that an income payment on collateral in a sell/buy-back is due to be paid on a weekend or other non-Business Day, the reinvestment period of the compensatory payment should start on the next Business Day (see paragraph 3.36 above).
-If the Buyer or margin-holder in a repurchase transaction fails to make a manufactured payment, under paragraph 10(a)(5) of the GMRA 2011, he would automatically be in default.
+- 4.21a In the event that an income payment on collateral in a buy/sell-back is due to be paid on a weekend or other non-Business Day, the reinvestment period of the compensatory payment should start on the next Business Day (see paragraph 3.36 above). - 4.21b If the Buyer or margin-holder in a repurchase transaction fails to make a manufactured payment, under paragraph 10(a)(5) of the GMRA 2011, he would automatically be in default.
 In this case, the Seller or margin-giver would be entitled to exercise his right to terminate all outstanding repos with the Buyer or margin-holder and apply close-out netting.
 Alternatively, under the 'condition precedent' provision in paragraph 6(j) of the GMRA 2011, the Seller or margin-giver would also be entitled to suspend performance of all obligations to the Buyer or margin-holder.
-Or, if a manufactured payment had not been made by the Repurchase Date, under paragraph 3(f) of the GMRA 2011, the Seller or margin-giver would be entitled to deduct the manufactured payment from the Repurchase Price plus compensation, under paragraph 12 of the GMRA, for late payment of the manufactured payment.

-4.21c It is common market practice for a Buyer or margin-holder to delay a manufactured payment until the business day after the due date, in order to be able to confirm that the income payment on the collateral has been received.
+Or, if a manufactured payment had not been made by the Repurchase Date, under paragraph 3(f) of the GMRA 2011, the Seller or margin-giver would be entitled to deduct the manufactured payment from the Repurchase Price plus compensation, under paragraph 12 of the GMRA, for late payment of the manufactured payment. - 4.21c It is common market practice for a Buyer or margin-holder to delay a manufactured payment until the business day after the due date, in order to be able to confirm that the income payment on the collateral has been received.
 This practice cannot be recommended and should typically be unnecessary in the case of high-quality securities.
 Any further delay is bad practice.
 As noted in the previous paragraph, late manufactured payments automatically place the Buyer or margin-holder in default under the GMRA 2011 and give the Seller or margin-giver the right to trigger various remedies.